 How is your conversion rate?
 Are customers spending enough time on your pages?
 How often do users abandon the cart and the checkout?

-You have probably already heard that “you can not manage what you can not measure”, and a CDP will allow you to assess metrics and KPIs to measure your eCommerce initiatives.
+You have probably already heard that “you can not manage what you can not measure” A CDP will allow you to assess metrics and KPIs to measure your eCommerce initiatives.

 8. Get your hands on real-time data